 Recent changes to Washington’s HCBM laws and rules

-- The deadline to amend your reported income for the previous calendar year is April 15.
+• Submit amendments to reported income for the previous calendar year by April 15.

 Technical assistance advisories